Joint Provostial and Human Resources Guideline on Non‐Medical Masks

 The University of Toronto is committed to providing a safe and healthy environment for its faculty, librarians, staff, students, volunteers, visitors, and other community members.
-As part of this commitment, the Governing Council approved the University of Toronto Policy on Non-Medical Masks or Face Coverings, requiring non-medical masks or face coverings to be worn indoors in University common-use spaces on its property, including, for example, in classrooms or common areas in residences.
+As part of this commitment, the Governing Council approved the University of Toronto Policy on Non-Medical Masks or Face Coverings, requiring non-medical masks or face coverings to be worn indoors on University campuses and other University-owned or leased spaces.

-Wearing non-medical masks or face coverings is required in all common-use indoor University spaces (including University-owned and leased spaces), including classrooms and residences, whether restricted-access or open to the public.
-Examples of common-use spaces include lobbies, elevators, hallways and corridors, stairwells, washrooms, service desks, cafeterias and lunchrooms, common areas in residences or study lounges, meeting rooms, classrooms, research and teaching labs, shared or open-space offices, and other locations used in common where practicing physical distancing may be difficult or unpredictable, such as libraries.
+Wearing non-medical masks or face coverings is required in all indoor University spaces (including University-owned and leased spaces), whether restricted-access or open to the public.
 In leased spaces, occupants may also be subject to the policies and guidelines of the building owner or manager.

 - When an individual is required to wear personal protective equipment in lieu of a non-medical mask or face covering, as determined by the U of T Environmental Health & Safety office

-- When wearing a non-medical mask or face covering would create a risk to the individual related to their work, as determined by the University’s workplace safety guidelines
+- When wearing a non-medical mask or face covering would create a risk to the individual related to their work, as determined by the University’s workplace safety guidelines, or would create a health and safety risk to an individual who is not a worker as determined by worksite or activity-specific safety procedures.
+Assessments may be conducted on a case-by-case basis by Environmental Health and Safety.

 - When eating or drinking

-- In learning and teaching environments, if and when the instructor(s) recommends that non-medical masks or face coverings are not required on the basis that wearing them would materially impair the effectiveness of the learning activity, and where the learning activity can be carried out safely.
+- In learning and teaching environments, if and when it is determined that the delivery of a specific learning activity requires the temporary removal of non-medical masks or face coverings on the basis that wearing them would fundamentally undermine the effectiveness of the learning activity, and where the learning activity can be carried out safely

-- If instructors recommend that masks are not required, they must ensure that the learning activities are carried out safely and in accordance with public health and University guidance, following the procedures outlined in the Teaching Re-Entry Planning section of the University’s COVID-19 Leadership Toolkit.
+- If instructors recommend that masks be temporarily removed for specific components of class, they must ensure that the learning activities are carried out safely and in accordance with public health guidance and the direction of U of T’s Environmental Health & Safety office, and be approved through applicable Divisional procedures

 - Inside areas such as designated meeting rooms, lunchrooms, study spaces, rooms providing WiFi access and lounges when the physical layout allows individuals to maintain a consistent two-meter physical distance and where contact tracing information can be collected